aehrc/PEPS/README.md

 PEPS3 uses the "seed" parameter in the config file to ensure that a phenotype can be reproduced.
 If the "shuffleSnps" parameter is true the seed is ignored and the phenotype will be random.

-PEPS2 does not require "numLoop" and "pvalueThr" parameter in the config file.

 An example config file: [config-peps3.json](SampleData/config-peps3.json)